 He (Thuthmosis II) went forth to heaven in triumph, having mingled with the gods; His son (Thuthmosis III) stood in his place as king of the Two Lands, having become ruler upon the throne of the one who begat him.
 His sister the Divine Consort, Hatshepsut settled the affairs of the Two Lands by reason of her plans.
 Egypt was made to labour with bowed head for her, the excellent seed of the god, which came forth from him.

-It is not clear exactly when Hatshepsut progressed from the role of co-regent to pharaoh, but it was sometime before or during her seventh year of rule because pottery jars with labels dating to that year were discovered in the tomb of Senenmut´s parents which name her as “The Good Goddess Maatkare”, the name she took as pharaoh.
+It is not clear exactly when Hatshepsut progressed from the role of co-regent to pharaoh, but it was sometime before or during her seventh year of rule because pottery jars with labels dating to that year were discovered in the tomb of Senenmut’s parents which name her as “The Good Goddess Maatkare”, the name she took as pharaoh.

-Yet, she was also depicted in feminine clothing and continued to refer to herself as a woman.
+Yet, she was also occasionally depicted in feminine clothing and continued to refer to herself as a woman.
 As her reign progressed she was more often depicted as a traditional male pharaoh.
-She stopped using the titles of a Queen, in particular “God´s Wife of Amun.
+She stopped using the titles of a Queen, in particular “God’s Wife of Amun.
 This was an important title first given to Queen Ahmose Nefertari and had a ritual significance.
 This title was passed to Neferure.

-She was a fairly conventional pharaoh in all other respects.
-She is often described as a peace loving pharaoh partly because of her gender.
+She was a fairly conventional pharaoh in other respects.
+She is often described as a peace loving pharaoh, but this may be in part because of her gender.
 There were a few military expeditions but there seems to have been little dissent from Egypt’s neighbours (an indication that her rule was seen as strong).

-copyright J Hill 2010
+Copyright J Hill 2010